henriknii/DigiFit/README.md

 ### DigiFit

-The goal of this is to create an desktop/mobile app and a web application that makes getting into shape easier than ever before.
+The purpose of DigiFit is to replace the need of personal trainers.
+The DigiFit app will give you feedback based on your workouts,measurements and caloric intake to help you reach your goals, wether it be weight gain, weight reduction, strength/hyertrofi gains.